Road User Charging (RUC) is the collective term we use to describe the following schemes that operate in London:

 Each potential PCN is also checked by a second individual.
 If the two individuals do not agree then the case is escalated to a supervisor for a final decision.

-TfL has contracts with a number of third party service providers, which provide the majority of the administration and 'back office' services that ensure the efficient day-to-day operation of the Road User Charging schemes.
+TfL has contracts with a number of third party service providers, which provide the majority of the administration and 'back office' services that ensure the efficient day-to-day operation of the Road User Charging schemes and the scrappage scheme.
 This includes the customer database, the installation and maintenance of the cameras, the secure IT connection to the DVLA and debt recovery services within the UK and overseas.

-If you have a query about your account, a service for which you have registered, or a Penalty Charge Notice (PCN) you have received and would like a third party to contact us on your behalf, we will only deal with them with your written permission
+If you have a query about your account, a service for which you have registered, or a Penalty Charge Notice (PCN) you have received and would like a third party to contact us on your behalf, we will generally only deal with them with your written permission.

 At our discretion, we may disclose personal data in response to valid requests from the police.
 Before we authorise any disclosure, the police have to demonstrate that the personal data concerned will assist them in the prevention or detection of a specific crime, or in the apprehension or prosecution of an offender.
 Each request from the police is dealt with on a strictly case-by-case basis to ensure that any such disclosure is lawful and in accordance with data protection legislation.

-TfL and its service providers do not currently process any personal information relating to Road User Charging outside the European Economic Area (EEA).
+TfL and its service providers process personal information relating to Road User Charging within the UK and the European Economic Area (EEA).
 Any such processing will be carried out in strict accordance with UK and EU privacy legislation and the appropriate contractual safeguards which TfL has put in place.

 Following a public consultation, the MPS was given access to this data in 2015.
 No images of vehicles are provided.
 In effect, TfL and the MPS now share the network of Road User Charging cameras.